 4. Hero Images

 Hero images are banner images that are placed at the top of your website.
 These are typically larger than the usual website design elements.
 These images are also displayed front and center, in full width.

-Users see hero images first the moment they land on the website.
-And this is why hero images should capture attention right off the bat.
+Users see hero images first the moment they land on your website.
+And this is why hero images should capture attention instantly.
 Isometric hero images are more playful than using stock photos.
 With the right colors and imagery, your website can be geared for conversion.

 Infographics should be part and parcel of your content marketing strategy.
 Plus, infographics are excellent for summarizing a complex topic into easily digestible chunks of information.
-The only drawback when using infographics is designers might tend to cram everything in there.
+The only drawback when using infographics is designers might tend to cram everything into one canvas.

 Simple lettering and typography also work with isometric design.
 They offer more visual interest and a playful style.
 The simplicity of the lettering can be livelier and more recognizable when presented in 3D.
 Also, isometric typography is more interesting to view from all angles.
 Check out these two examples of flat and isometric typography.

 Why use isometric graphics in branding and marketing?

 If you’re still not utilizing isometric designs for your business design needs, then it’s high time you should.
 Here’s why: